bazilinskyy/coupled-sim/README.md

 7. Wait until host starts the simulation.

 ### Running simulation with multiple agents on one machine
-1. Run host agent as described above inside of Unity.
-Note the IP address in the console.
+1. Run host agent inside of Unity (as described above).
+2. Note the IP address in the console of Unity.
-2. Run other agents after building them `File` `Build And Run`.
+3. Run other  agents after building them `File` ➡️ `Build And Run`.
+Connect using the IP address from the (1).

+Providing input for multiple agents on one machine is not supported.
+Input is provided only to the agent, the window of which is selected.
+This mode is intended for testing/debugging.

 ### Running simulation trials automatically
 ![](ReadmeFiles/Instant.png)